sidebar hamburger menu

 Installing shared extensions: /opt/alt/php82/usr/lib64/php/modules/

-Enable and verify the extension
+4. Enable the extension

 tee -a /opt/alt/php82/etc/php.d/20-saxon.ini <<EOF